John Wesley Shipp

 John Wesley Shipp (born January 22, 1955) is an American actor known for his various television roles.
 He played the lead Barry Allen on CBS's superhero series The Flash from 1990 to 1991, and Mitch Leery, the title character's father, on the drama series Dawson's Creek from 1998 to 2001.
 Shipp has also played several roles in daytime soap operas including Kelly Nelson on Guiding Light from 1980 to 1984, and Douglas Cummings on As the World Turns from 1985 to 1986 (which earned him his first Daytime Emmy Award).
-He portrays Barry Allen's father Henry, Earth-2 Flash Jay Garrick, and Earth-90's Barry Allen/The Flash on the current series entitled The Flash on the CW network.
+He portrayed Barry Allen's father Henry, Earth-3 Flash Jay Garrick, and Earth-90's Barry Allen (the Flash) on the CW's The Flash series.

 Early life

 Shipp was born in Norfolk, Virginia.
-His father was a farmer who returned to school when Shipp was young, and after attending the seminary in Wake Forest, North Carolina, he became the pastor of a small church outside Wake Forest.
+His father John Wesley Shipp Sr. was a farmer who returned to school when Shipp Jr. was young, and after attending the seminary in Wake Forest, North Carolina, he became the pastor of a small church outside Wake Forest.
+His father married Shirley Louise Bryant, who was a nurse.
 Shipp later gave a keynote speech to the graduating class of Wake Forest Rolesville High School Class of 1999 to recount the tale of his father's attempts to integrate the community in the late 1960s.

-Shipp attended Butler High School in Louisville, Kentucky and then attended Indiana University.
+Shipp has one brother and one sister.
+Shipp attended Butler High School in Louisville, Kentucky, and later Indiana University.